Black Friday Marketing Tips & Strategies

-As Black Friday nearly here.
-No matter if you're an experienced or a first-timer to this holiday you'll require all the latest strategies and tips to attract customers and boost sales on the internet.
+As Black Friday is nearly here.
+Whether you’re an experienced or a first-timer to this holiday, you’ll require all the latest strategies and tips to attract customers and boost sales on the internet.

-This guide will present nine practical Black Friday marketing ideas, to help you know precisely what you need to do to start.
-In addition, we'll provide five real-world Black Friday marketing campaign examples to help you get inspired.
+This guide will present nine practical Black Friday marketing ideas to help you know precisely what to do to start.
+In addition, we’ll provide five real-world Black Friday marketing campaign examples to help you get inspired.

 What Is Black Friday?

-Black Friday is a holiday sale that occurs in November when companies offer enticing promotional offers as well as significant price cuts to draw customers.
-It usually occurs following American Thanksgiving, however, it has become a month-long season of shopping.
+Black Friday is a holiday sale in November when companies offer enticing promotional offers and significant price cuts to draw customers.
+It usually occurs following American Thanksgiving.
+However, it has become a month-long season of shopping.

 In the past, when online shopping was not as popular, people would arrive early and queue up at the physical shops during Black Friday.
-However, based on recent statistics of eCommerce it appears that most part of Black Friday traffic will happen on the internet.
+However, based on recent statistics of eCommerce, it appears that most of Black Friday traffic will happen on the internet.

-As you can see in the infographic by Adobe below, shoppers have spent $9 billion on online shopping in 2020 which is which is a 21.6 percentage increase over prior year.
-On the other hand, in-store purchases experienced a dramatic drop because of the pandemic with foot traffic dropping by over 52%.
+As you can see in the infographic by Adobe below, shoppers spent $9 billion on online shopping in 2020, a 21.6 per cent increase over the prior year.
+On the other hand, in-store purchases experienced a dramatic drop because of the pandemic, with foot traffic dropping by over 52%.

 A graph of the consumer’s spending habits during Black Friday.

-Numerous big name brands offer Black Friday deals from the beginning of November in order to attract early holiday shoppers and prepare for unpredictability in delivery dates.
+Numerous big-name brands offer Black Friday deals from the beginning of November to attract early holiday shoppers and prepare for unpredictability in delivery dates.

-However certain online retailers begin with their Black Friday campaigns from Thanksgiving day through Cyber Monday which is an exclusive online sale event for the holiday season.
+However, certain online retailers begin with their Black Friday campaigns from Thanksgiving Day through Cyber Monday, an exclusive online sale event for the holiday season.
 They might also offer various promotions for each day during the shopping weekend.

-In addition, small and medium-sized companies can be able to participate with Small Business Saturday, an event that celebrates small and local businesses.
+In addition, small and medium-sized companies can participate in Small Business Saturday, an event that celebrates small and local businesses.

-While Black Friday originated in the US Businesses across the world have adopted the phrase and date to promote their marketing campaigns.
+While Black Friday originated in the US, Businesses worldwide have adopted the phrase and date to promote their marketing campaigns.

 8 Black Friday Marketing Ideas to Increase Revenue

-All businesses will take part at Black Friday, so crafting a well-planned holiday marketing strategy is crucial to gain new customers and compete against big retailers.
+All businesses will participate in Black Friday, so crafting a well-planned holiday marketing strategy is crucial to gaining new customers and competing against big retailers.

-In this regard We've come up with nine of the top Black Friday marketing strategies to aid you.
+In this regard, We’ve developed nine top Black Friday marketing strategies to aid you.

 1. Optimize Your Website Performance